Updated March 13, 2023

 Following are the main alternatives for windows which are as follows:

 One of the oldest Linux distributions was found by Ian Murdok back in 1993 during his college days.
-Back then Ian Murdok was dating Debra Lynn and hence named it “Deb + Ian” as a combination of their names.
+Back then, Ian Murdok was dating Debra Lynn and hence named it “Deb + Ian” as a combination of their names.
 It is similar to Unix and is based on Linux kernel or FreeBSD kernel.
-It is also an open-source which means no cost is required for its installation.
-The installation comes with over 51000 packages, a package manager and other utility packages making it possible for these inter-dependent packages to work together.
-It also provides interfaces for re-using these packages by other operating system built on top of it like Ubuntu, Linux Mint to name a few.
-As of today the latest update of Debian – version 9.8 named “stretch” was released on 16th February 2019.
+It is also open-source, which means no cost is required for its installation.
+The installation comes with over 51000 packages, a package manager, and other utility packages making it possible for these inter-dependent packages to work together.
+It also provides interfaces for re-using these packages by other operating systems built on top of it like Ubuntu, Linux Mint, to name a few.
+As of today, the latest update of Debian – version 9.8 named “stretch” was released on 16th February 2019.

 Link for Download: https://www.ubuntu.com/desktop#download

 4. Linux Mint

 The best choice for an open-source alternative to windows is Linux Mint.
 It is undoubtedly one of the most popular distributions of Linux.
 Linux Mint was first released in 2006 and is based on Debian and Ubuntu OS.
 One could also use a windows PC to dual boot Linux Mint with the help of applications like Mint4Win.

 The latest release was on 19th December 2018, Linux Mint 19 “Tessa”.
 This release is based on Ubuntu 18.04 and will be supported until April 2023.

 Link for Download: https://linuxmint.com/download_all.php